louis-langholtz/pyspellcode/README.md

   -std=c++11            Selects the C++11 language standard
   -std=c++14            Selects the C++14 language standard
   -std=c++17            Selects the C++17 language standard
+  -a, --all-comments, -fparse-all-comments
-  -p <full-file-path>, --personal-dict <full-file-path>
+                        Results in checking all comments -p <full-file-path>, --personal-dict <full-file-path>
                         specify the fullpath to a personal dictionary
 ```